maxicus/ib-tws-api/README.md

 ## Commands

-Not all commands provided API itself are implemented since I use it for myself and I like to work only on something I use.
+Not all commands provided by API are implemented since I use it for myself and I like to work only on something I use.
 But most essential are.